JuliaLang/julia/doc/manual/parallel-computing.rst

 in a cluster environment.
 The ``ClusterManager`` interface provides a way to specify a means to launch and manage worker processes.

-Thus, a custom cluster manager would need to :
+Thus, a custom cluster manager would need to:

 - be a subtype of the abstract ``ClusterManager``
 - implement ``launch``, a method responsible for launching new workers